 In a collection bin posted in the church lobby, on the third Sunday of the month we collect filled cans and other non-perishable food items.
 We contribute donated food (as well as cash) to the Churches United food pantry hosted by our 7th Street neighbors, Christ United Methodist Church.

 Hunger is real in the Quad Cities.
 Our monthly food collection supports efforts to fight it.

 Food Pantry Collection Sunday

 Third Sunday of the Month

 Non-Perishable food items collected in church lobby

-Our partnership with the Quad Cities' longest-standing ecumenical communion of churches, Churches United, includes two food/hunger related ministries: our food pantry collection and our preparation and service of a hot meal at the organization's free meal site hosted by Mt Zion Missionary Baptist Church in East Moline.
-Our team serves anywhere from 15-50 people; it's hard to predict.
-But our teams know they will leave the meal site feeling blessed by God's provision through our church.
-The church pays for the food, so if you have a heart for fighting hunger and have some Monday nights free, consider joining our team.
+Our partnership with the Quad Cities' longest-standing ecumenical communion of churches, Churches United, includes two food/hunger related ministries: our food pantry collection and our preparation and service of a hot meal at the organization's free meal site hosted by Zion Lutheran Church in Davenport.
+In recent efforts, our team has served anywhere from 50-75 people.
+Our teams know they will leave the meal site feeling blessed by God's provision through our church.
+The church pays for the food, so if you have a heart for fighting hunger and have fourth Wednesday nights of even-numbered months free, consider joining our team.